Compare any two graphics cards:

 Intro

 The GeForce RTX 2060 Super makes use of a 12 nm design. nVidia has clocked the core frequency at 1470 MHz.
-The GDDR6 memory runs at a frequency of 1750 MHz on this particular model.
+The GDDR6 memory is set to run at a speed of 1750 MHz on this model.
 It features 2176 SPUs along with 136 Texture Address Units and 64 Rasterization Operator Units.

 Display Graphs